cp3402-students/project-team-02/deployment.md

 # Deployment

-The following document contains the developer operations and procedures for the WordPress custom theme _Country Theme_ made by CP3402 Project Team 02.
-The document will walk through the recommended usage of development environments, developer tools/software and other managerial activities in an effort to provide a simple, repeatable workflow.
+The following document contains the developer operations and deployment procedures for the WordPress custom theme _Country Theme_ made by CP3402 Project Team 02.
+The document will walk through the recommended development environment processes, developer tools/software and other managerial activities in an effort to provide a simple, repeatable workflow.

 ## Development Environments